-Within the first eight weeks of the 2021 season, there were seven no-hitters – if you include Madison Bumgarner’s controversial seven-inning gem against the Atlanta Braves on April 25 (an official no-hitter has to go at least nine innings).
+Within the first eight weeks of the 2021 season, there were seven no-hitters – if you include Madison Bumgarner’s controversial seven-inning gem against the Atlanta Braves on April 25 (an official no-hitter has to be a complete game or go at least nine innings).

 When it was all said and done, Major League Baseball’s record for no-hitters in a single season (eight in 1884) was broken.
-And the nine no-nos (including two combined) in 2021 was two better than the modern-day mark of seven set in 1990, 1991, 2012 and 2015.
+And the nine no-nos (including two combined) in 2021 were two more than the modern-day mark of seven set in 1990, 1991, 2012 and 2015.
 Entering the 2021 season, there had been an average of about two per year dating back to 1876.

-Because this feat no longer feels “rare,” some fans and media are concerned that the all-or-nothing approach of today’s batters is leading to a watering down of this once great, historic accomplishment.
+Because this feat no longer feels “rare,” some fans and media are concerned that the all-or-nothing approach of today’s batters is leading to a watering down of this once-historic accomplishment.
 At the same time, others are relishing the fact that one of the most exciting, quick-turn-on-the-TV moments in all of sports is happening with greater frequency.

-We’re celebrating the record-setting 2021 season by unveiling the game’s no-hit kings in various scenarios (individual no-hitters only).
+We’re unveiling the game’s no-hit kings in various scenarios (individual no-hitters only).
 There are some categories we aren’t able to measure, like the number of no-hitters thrown while under the influence.
 We can only assume that distinction goes to Doc Ellis of the Pittsburgh Pirates, who fired a no-no on June 12, 1970, and later confessed that he was on LSD at the time.

 As one can imagine, the right-hander was far from perfect in that outing, walking eight while striking out six.
 His walk total is actually tied for the third highest in a no-hitter (since 1901) behind Cincinnati Reds hurler Jim Maloney’s 10 free passes in 1965 and Florida Marlins right-hander A.J.
 Burnett’s effectively wild no-no in 2001.